 Length: 37 pages

-This bill was introduced on March 21, 2012, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 21, 2012, in a previous session of Congress, but it did not receive a vote.

 Mar 21, 2012